LanceLRQ/deer-executor/README.md

 ```
 _REQUIRE_DEFAULT_CHECKER_

   Special judge checker sometimes not only a checker, but also a processor program.
-You can using the checker to process the target program's output, _e.p_ keep two decimal for type _double_ and so on.
+You can use the checker to process the target program's output, _e.p_ keep two decimal for type _double_ and so on.
 After that you can return **REQUIRE_DEFAULT_CHECKER** for calling the default text-diff checker supported from deer-executor.

 ## 🧬 Compile